HCL-TECH-SOFTWARE/voltscript-testing/docs/howto/BeforeAfterTester.md

 Call testSuite.describe(|Test a numeric = b + 1|).assertEqualsNumeric(e, a)
 ```

-In line 1 we just create a BaliTestSuite without a BaliTestRunner, because we are only running a single test suite.
+In line 1 we just create a TestSuite without a TestRunner, because we are only running a single test suite.
 In line 2 we create a instance of the custom BeforeAfter class, and in line 4 we add it to the test suite.
 Now we are ready to start running tests.
 Many of the tests are straightforward, but some deserve further comment.

 On lines 16 and 17 we create a double to pass to the `assertEqualsDouble()`.
 This is because we cannot just pass `3.0`.
 We could use `assertEqualsNumeric()`, which proxies off to `assertEqualsDouble()`, but on this occasion we're using the lower level assertion.